 Fold the rectangle in half so that Row 26 is matched up with the starting chain.
 Sl st through both layers (Row 26 and the starting chain) to form a tube.
 Fasten off, leaving a long yarn end to close the ends of the pumpkin.

 Make sure the yarn end and needle are on the outside of the base of the pumpkin, then stuff the pumpkin through the top opening.
-Pass the yarn end up through the middle of the pumpkin to the open edge, then use a running stitch around the stitches of the top edge.
-Draw up the stitches around the top to close it.
-Knot the yarn in this position.
+Pass the yarn end up through the middle of the pumpkin to the open edge, then weave through all the loops around the top edge.
+Draw up the stitches around the top to close it, then knot the yarn in this position.

 If the pumpkin is too tall, you can shape it by passing the yarn from the top middle down through the pumpkin to the centre hole at the bottom, then inserting the yarn needle at the bottom, one stitch away from where it exited the pumpkin, and passing the yarn end back up through the pumpkin to the top.
 Draw the yarn tighter until you like the shape.
 Knot the yarn in this position (the knot will be covered by the stalk).